 4. Supports modern architecture and scalability

-The modern approach to software development hinges on more flexible and modular architectures.
+The modern approach to web application development hinges on more flexible and modular architectures.
 It is cloud-based, uses microservices and drives greater agility and versatility.
 This is encapsulated in a cloud-native approach to modernising existing applications and building new ones.

 Node.js supports cloud-native, microservices-based architectures and applications.
 Node servers shine when they are small, specialised machinery within an engine.